yevgenis-shapiro/kubernetes-weaviate-database/README.md

 🎯 Key Features
 ```

-    Software Engineers
+Software :
 Weaviate is an ML-first database engine
 Out-of-the-box modules for AI-powered searches, automatic classification, and LLM integration
 Full CRUD support
 Cloud-native, distributed system that runs well on Kubernetes
 Scales with your workloads

-    Data Engineers
+Data :
 Weaviate is a fast, flexible vector database
 Use your own ML model or third party models
 Run locally or with an inference service

-    Data Scientists
+Data Scientists:
 Seamless handover of Machine Learning models to engineers and MLOps
 Deploy and maintain your ML models in production reliably and efficiently
 Easily package custom trained models
 ```

 🚀